AryamanSrii/DiscPy/docs/intents.rst

 :orphan:

-.. currentmodule:: discord
+.. currentmodule:: discpy
 .. versionadded:: 1.5
 .. _intents_primer:

 A Primer to Gateway Intents
 =============================

-In version 1.5 comes the introduction of :class:`Intents`.
-This is a radical change in how bots are written.
+:class:`Intents` are a radical change in how bots are written.
 An intent basically allows a bot to subscribe to specific buckets of events.
 The events that correspond to each intent is documented in the individual attribute of the :class:`Intents` documentation.

 These intents are passed to the constructor of :class:`Client` or its subclasses (:class:`AutoShardedClient`, :class:`~.AutoShardedBot`, :class:`~.Bot`) with the ``intents`` argument.